Code of Conduct

 Debate, but don't attack.
 In a community full of opinions and preferences, people always disagree.
 SFCV encourages active discussions and welcomes heated debate.
 But personal attacks are a direct violation of this agreement and are grounds for immediate and permanent suspension of access to our service.
 A good rule of thumb is to not say anything online that you wouldn't say in person.
 As online pioneer Tim O'Reilly writes on his blog: "The next time you're tempted to vent your anger or frustration online, imagine you're talking to your mother.
 Or if you have no respect for your mother, imagine you're talking to a big, mean dude that you met on the street.
 Or simply imagine the person you're speaking to as a real person, standing in front of you.
 Would you say what you're saying to them if you were in the same room?"

 Do not infringe upon any copyright, trademark, trade secret, or patent of any third party.
 If you quote or excerpt someone's content, it is your responsibility to provide proper attribution to the original author.
-For a clear definition of proper attribution and fair use, please see the Electronic Frontier Foundation's Legal Guide for Bloggers.

 In addition, use of SFCV is subject to our Terms of Service.